jpn12/Secure-Web-Application-Architecture/README.md

 - etc...

-I built a Virtual Network (VNet)
+I built a Virtual Network (VNet) and created 4 subnets within it to provide network segmentation:
-Azure enforces a rule:
+- Web Application Subnet
-The Application Gateway must have its own subnet, so I created the App Gateway Subnet and placed it there.
+- VM Subnet
-From that subnet, it routes traffic, but only internally to a Web App Subnet.
+- Bastion Subnet
-This is where my web application lives, running on Azure App Service(Not directly facing the internet, no public IP)
+Azure requires the Application Gateway to have its own dedicated subnet, so I created the App Gateway Subnet and deployed the gateway there.
+From that subnet, it routes traffic internally to the Web Application Subnet, where my web application is hosted on Azure App Service.
+The app is not directly exposed to the internet and does not have a public IP

 To simulate a real environment, i added a VM subnet. here i placed a virtual machine that represents optional backend workloads—databases, internal services, or admin tools.